kinode-dao/kinode-book/src/my_first_app/chapter_4.md

-# Chapter 4: Defining Your Process
+# Chapter 4: Defining Your Protocol